nrs-org/novelslop/content/vol_01/chap_07.typ

   _"Wait, I said all those things?"_

   After realizing her mistakes, Mona's cheeks turned bright red.
-It seemed that while she was overjoyed, she blurted out all sorts of information regarding her and her sister's life.
+It seemed that while she was overjoyed, she blurted out too much about herself.
+Will people from now on see her as a narcissist who told others that much about herself on the very first day of school?

   She tried to recall what she had been saying, questioning whether she let out anything sensitive or cringy.

-  Meanwhile, the conversation in front of her still continued.

-  "Idols?
-What is that?"
-A girl from the crowd slip out her thoughts.

-  "You don't know?"
-Another girl, who seemed to be a friend of the girl who just spoke, asked, "Idols are those girls on TV that sing and dance in front of an audience..."

-  "So are they just singers and dancers?
-Or something like those _seiyuu_ concerts of popular anime show?"
-The girl from before asked, confusedly.

-  "I'm not really sure about that, I just saw their performances a couple of times, so I'm not so sure..."
+  "So Nanba-san, about this idol stuff, was that the things that Narumi Sena-san talked a lot about on SNS?
+Yesterday she mentioned a girl named Girigiri..."

+  "You guys should check on them" Mikoto enthuastically interjected, "They are very cool!
+Me and Uta watched them all the time too!"

+  "Is that right, Kazugai-san?"
+The two girls turned their heads to Uta.

+  "Huh?"
+Uta seemed slightly uncomfortable by Mikoto's answer, "yeah, I guess."

-  // idols in hkiverse is MUCH MORE obscure than it is irl
+  // idols in hkiverse is MUCH MORE obscure than it is irl yep its canon now Idol, as a concept, was a pretty new thing in Japan.
-  // maybe i will change this?
-  Idol, as a concept, was a pretty new thing in Japan.

   Following the economic boom of the early 1990s, otaku culture became extremely